OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 ### Update app permissions in Azure

 Before the add-in can successfully read the contents of the user's OneDrive for Business, its app registration information in Azure must be updated with the appropriate permissions.
-Complete the following steps to grant the app the **Files.Read.All** permission and revoke the **User.Read** permission, which is no longer needed.
+Complete the following steps to grant the app the **Files.Read.All** permission.

 1. Sign in to the [Azure portal](https://portal.azure.com) with your **Microsoft 365 administrator credentials**.

-3. Go to the **App registrations** page, and choose the app registration that you created during the quick start.
+1. Go to the **App registrations** page, and choose the app registration that you created during the quick start.
     > [!TIP]
     > The **Display name** of the app matches the add-in name that you specified when you created the project with the Yeoman generator.

-4. Under **Manage**, choose **API permissions**.
+1. Under **Manage**, choose **API permissions**.

-5. In the **User.Read** row of the permissions table, choose the ellipsis and then select **Revoke admin consent** from the menu that appears.

-6. Select the **Yes, remove** button in response to the prompt that's displayed.

-7. In the **User.Read** row of the permissions table, choose the ellipsis and then select **Remove permission** from the menu that appears.

-8. Select the **Yes, remove** button in response to the prompt that's displayed.

-9. Select the **Add a permission** button.
+1. Select the **Add a permission** button.

-10. On the panel that opens choose **Microsoft Graph** and then choose **Delegated permissions**.
+1. On the panel that opens choose **Microsoft Graph** and then choose **Delegated permissions**.

-11. On the **Request API permissions** panel:
+1. On the **Request API permissions** panel:

     a.
 Under **Files**, select **Files.Read.All**.

     b.
 Select the **Add permissions** button at the bottom of the panel to save these permissions changes.

-12. Select the **Grant admin consent for [tenant name]** button.
+1. Select the **Grant admin consent for [tenant name]** button.

-13. Select the **Yes** button in response to the prompt that's displayed.
+1. Select the **Yes** button in response to the prompt that's displayed.

 ### Update code in the add-in project